etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process.md

 2. If you have a localization bundle installed, selecting one of the chart of accounts listed in the Reference data section since these datasets are already installed.

 !!!info
     It is recommended to have the Include Accounting option checked if the user needs to apply the same chart of accounts to all of its organizations.
-In case of entering a different chart of accounts for each specific organization, the window to use for this step is [Initial Organization Setup](../../../user-guide/etendo-classic/basic-features/general-setup/enterprise-model.md#initial-organization-setup).
+    In case of entering a different chart of accounts for each specific organization, you should run this process without checking the checkbox and then configure the Chart of Accounts in the [Initial Organization Setup](../../../user-guide/etendo-classic/basic-features/general-setup/enterprise-model.md#initial-organization-setup) window.

 !!!note
     In the Reference Data section, the existing datasets will depend on the localization installed, if any.